Fiserv: 2020s

 In 2020, Fiserv made an acquisition of Bypass Mobile, enterprise point of sale platform.
 In the same year, CEO Jeffery Yabuki stepped down and was replaced by Frank Bisignano.

 In 2021, Fiserv acquired Ondot Systems, a digital experience platform for financial institutions; NetPay, a payment facilitator; and BentoBox, provider of online restaurant operations.

 In 2022, Fiserv acquired Finxact, provider of cloud-based core banking services.
 The company also acquired TIF District in the same year.

 The city of Milwaukee created a tax incremental financing district to incentivize Fiserv to remain in downtown Milwaukee, Wisconsin.
 The 7 million dollars will be available through annual payments, with the condition Fiserv must base at least 780 employees at the downtown location.

 On June 6, 2023, Fiserv switched its stock listing from Nasdaq to the New York Stock Exchange and changed its ticker symbol from FISV to FI.

 In October 2023, Fiserv acquired Skytef, the primary distributor of Software Express payment solution SiTef.

 In March 2025, Fiserv completed the acquisition of Payfare.

 In April 2025, Fiserv acquired Australian payment facilitator Pinch Payments for an undisclosed sum.

 In April 2025, Fiserv agreed to acquire Money Money Servicos Financeiros S.A., a Brazil-based financial technology company.

 In 2025, CEO Frank Bisignano resigned after he was confirmed as commissioner of the Social Security Administration.

 In October 2025, Fiserv stock lost more than 40% of its value after the company reported lower quarter earnings and a lower forecast for the year, citing customer complaints of fees related to its Clover platform.

 On November 11, 2025, after over 2 years on the NYSE under the symbol FI, Fiserv switched its stock exchange listing back to the Nasdaq Global Select Market and changed its ticker symbol back to the one it used when it was on the Nasdaq, FISV.

+In December 2025, Fiserv completed the acquisition of StoneCastle.